whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

 ## The Poverty of the Alternatives

-We have seen that there is a strong presumptive case in favor of utilitarianism.
+We've seen that there is a strong presumptive case in favor of utilitarianism.
 If no competing view can be shown to be superior, then utilitarianism has a strong claim to be the “default” moral theory.
 In fact, one of the strongest considerations in favor of utilitarianism (and related consequentialist views) is the deficiencies of the alternatives.
 Deontological (or rule-based) theories, in particular, seem to rest on questionable foundations.[^15]

 Deontological theories are explicitly _non-consequentialist_: instead of morally assessing actions by evaluating their consequences, these theories tend to take certain types of action (such as killing an innocent person) to be _intrinsically_ wrong.[^16] There are reasons to be dubious of this approach to ethics, however.